UnoriginalOrigi/FMNISTquantizetest/README.md

 # FMNISTquantizetest

 Fashion-MNIST tested on a simple LR model using pyTorch.
-Accuracy after 50 epochs with 0.0001 learning rate (10 batch size):
+Reporting accuracy after 50 epochs with 0.0001 learning rate (10 batch size).
+Tested on Windows with i5-8600K

 No quantization: